Barbary Shore

 Barbary Shore is Norman Mailer's second published novel, written after Mailer's great success with his 1948 debut The Naked and the Dead.
 It concerns a protagonist who rents a room in a Brooklyn boarding house with the intention of writing a novel.
 Wounded during World War II, he is an amnesiac, and much of his past is a secret to him.
-After Rinehart & Company published the novel in 1951, it received poor reviews and sold poorly.
-The failure of Barbary Shore and only moderate success of Mailer's next novel, The Deer Park (1955) triggered a decade-long hiatus from the novel by Mailer, which ended with the publication of An American Dream in 1965.
+After Rinehart & Company published the novel in 1951, it received negative reviews and sold poorly.
+The failure of Barbary Shore and moderate success of Mailer's next novel, The Deer Park (1955) triggered a decade-long hiatus from the novel by Mailer, which ended with the publication of An American Dream in 1965.